Artin's primitive root conjecture -a survey -: Modified heuristic approach ( a la Artin)

-It can be shown that if $g\ne -1$ and $g$ not equal to a square, then where $c_g>0$ is a rational number depending on $g$.
-It turns out that numerically the heuristic (\ref{P(g)(x)assymp}) does not seem to be inconsistent with the numerical data.
-Let $g\ne -1$ or a square.
-Hooley \cite{Hooley1} proved in 1967 that if the Riemann Hypothesis holds for the number fields $\Q(\zeta_k,g^{1/k})$ with all squarefree $k$, then we have
+(A function $f$ on the integers is called multiplicative if when $(n,m)=1$, then $f(nm)=f(n)f(m)$.)
+It can be shown that if $g\ne -1$ and $g$ is not a square, then where $c_g>0$ is a rational number depending on $g$.\\ Let $g\ne -1$ or a square.
+Hooley \cite{Hooley1} proved in 1967 that if the Riemann Hypothesis holds for the number fields $\Q(\zeta_k,g^{1/k})$ with $k$ squarefree, then we have